quesurifn/yake-rust/README.md

 these papers: [brief](https://repositorio.inesctec.pt/server/api/core/bitstreams/ef121a01-a0a6-4be8-945d-3324a58fc944/content),
 [extended](https://doi.org/10.1016/j.ins.2019.09.013).

-This crate is ported and is close as possible to the [reference implementation](https://github.com/LIAAD/yake/).
+This crate is ported and is as close as possible to the [reference implementation](https://github.com/LIAAD/yake/).
-The input text is split onto sentences and tokens via [segtok](https://github.com/xamgore/segtok) crate.
+The input text is split into sentences and tokens via [segtok](https://github.com/xamgore/segtok) crate.

 ## How it works

-For Yake ✨keyphrase✨ is an n-gram (1-, 2-, 3-) not starting and finishing with a stopword, not having numbers and punctuation inside, without long and short terms, etc.
+For Yake ✨keyphrase✨ is an n-gram (1-, 2-, 3-) not starting nor ending in a stopword, not having numbers and punctuation inside, without long and short terms, etc.

 Yake assigns an importance score $\mathbf{T}\_\text{Score}$ to each term in the text.
-The lower score, the better.
+The lower the score, the more important the term.

 $$
 \begin{flalign}